 - Each team must use one or more Barobo Linkbot.

-- Other accessories , including Barobo Arduino and Raspberry Pi, from Barobo are allowed, but not required.
+- Linkbot accessories from Barobo, including Barobo Arduino and Barobo Raspberry Pi, are allowed, but not required.

-- Backgrounds, sets, and costumes are recommended and encouraged, but not required.
+- Backgrounds, sets, and costumes are highly recommended, especially to stay competitive., but not required.

 - Motion of these robots must be controlled using programs written in Ch, a C/C++ interpreter in Windows, Mac OS X, or Linux in C-STEM Studio.
-You may use C-STEM Studio in C-STEMbian with free Ch for Raspberry Pi (Raspberry Pi costs as little as $5) to create motions of Linkbot robots.
-Teachers may participate in a C-STEM Professional Development or through on-line video tutorials to learn how to control Linkbot using C-STEM Studio .
+You may use C-STEM Studio in C-STEMbian with free Ch for Raspberry Pi to create motions of Linkbot robots.
+Teachers may participate in a C-STEM Professional Development or through on-line video tutorials to learn how to control Linkbot using C-STEM Studio.